BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk8Lab.md

 seqinr::write.fasta(names="consensus", sequences=con(dna2), file.out="intermediate/consensus.fas")
 ```

-Clustal format import
+Note in the previous example that loading `seqinr` caused an overwrite of some commands from `muscle`, which we loaded earlier.
+We make sure we're running the appropriate version of a command by specifying `seqinr::write.fasta` later.

 ```
 #load library
 library(ape) #masks as.alignment, consensus from seqinr; muscle from muscle
 #read fasta alignment into R using ape
+dna3 <- read.dna(file = "data/dna.fasta.aligned.dat", format ="fasta")
+#read clustal alignment in R using ape
-dna3 <- read.dna(file = "data/dna.fasta.aligned.dat", format ="clustal")
+dna4 <- read.dna(file = "data/dna.fasta.aligned.dat", format ="clustal")
 ```

-what if you tried to run muscle now?
+What would happen if you tried to run the command `muscle` now?
 How would you specify the other package?

+We can examine the data structures from each of the different alignments we read into R. This will be very important when we start to perform other commands on these sequences files later!

 ```
 #compare classes of unaligned sequences
 class(dna1) #muscle
 class(dna2) #alignment
 class(dna3) #list
+class(dna4) #list
 ```

 ###Assignment